 10. Know if You Need a Visa

-I have yet to travel anywhere I need a visa, but I learn through other friends travel stories.
+We have yet to travel anywhere we need a visa, but we learn through other friends’ travel stories.

-A friend was denied entry into India, simply for a short visit during vacation, because her and her boyfriend hadn’t gone through the steps to apply for a Visa.
+A friend was denied entry into India when they arrived for a short vacation because her and her boyfriend hadn’t gone through the steps to apply for a Visa!
+Ouch.

-You don’t need one in some countries.
+You don’t need a visa in a lot of countries.
 Others, you can simply purchase one upon arrival at your point-of-entry airport.
-But nothing sucks more than being told you need to leave because you didn’t research and option the proper paperwork before your trip!
+But nothing sucks more than being told you need to leave because you didn’t do the research ahead of time and figure out the proper paperwork before your trip!